+ASN.1 Standard

+This section provides users with the ability to apply current or previously-defined ASN.1 standards to the generated code.

+Additional Translations

-ASN.1 Standard This section provides users with the ability to apply current or previously-de- fined ASN.1 standards to the generated code.
-Additional Translations This section provides users with the ability to define the options for generating transformed versions of the input schema, such as HTML or pretty-printed.
-Encoding Rules This section provides users with the ability to define one or more encoding rule sets to be selected for the generated code.
+This section provides users with the ability to define the options for generating transformed versions of the input schema, such as HTML or pretty-printed.